Sicilica/godot-pixelorama-importer/addons/sicilica.import.pixelorama/README.md

 Add the addon folder from this repo to your project, then enable the plugin in Project Settings > Plugins.

+## Usage

+Your files should appear in the file viewer inside Godot and be imported automatically.

+If you want to change the import settings for a file, select the file and open the Import settings pane.
+(By default, it's a tab in the left side dock, next to the Scene tree view.)

 ## FAQ

 ### What versions are supported?